-Participants are encouraged to apply for funds on a watershed-oriented basis, with emphasis on waters listed on the state’s 303(d) List as being impaired by agriculture.
+Participants are encouraged to apply for funds on a watershed-oriented basis, with emphasis on streams and rivers listed on the state’s List of Impaired Waters, as being impaired by agriculture.

-For more information, contact John McClurkan, Land and Water Stewardship Administrator at John.McClurkan@tn.gov or 615-837-5305.
+For more information, contact Sam Marshall, Land and Water Stewardship Program Manager at Sam.Marshall@tn.gov or 615-837-5306.

 - Application for Agricultural Best Management Practices by Watershed